incrypt/incrypt/README.md

 ## Technical
 ### How It Works
-When the extension detects InCrypt markup in HTML e.g. `<input incrypted="true"> </input>`, it automatically goes to work encrypting and decrypting content in those elements.
+When the extension detects InCrypt markup in HTML `<input incrypted="true"> </input>`, it automatically goes to work encrypting and decrypting content in those elements.

-If you want to included InCrypt support on your site, simply ensure that any `<input>` or `<textarea>` have this attribute applied.
+If you want to included InCrypt support on your site, simply ensure that any `<input>` or `<textarea>` has this attribute applied.
 The InCrypt extension will then take care of the rest!

 ## Contact Us